swtv-kaist/MUSIC/README.md

-# COfigurable MUtation Tool for C programs COMUT
+# MUtation analySIs tool with high Configurability and extensibility MUSIC

 ## Compile

-Before compilation of tool, clang v3.4 should be installed.
+Before compilation of tool, clang v4.0 should be installed.

-The current version of the tool has only been tested to compile and run successfully on clang v3.4.
+The current version of the tool has only been tested to compile and run successfully on clang v4.0.

-After install and build clang, you have to edit llvm source and build directory specification in the first 4 lines of Makefile
+After install and build clang, you have to edit llvm source and build directory specification in the following 3 lines of Makefile

 ```
-LLVM_BASE_PATH=/CS453/
-LLVM_SRC_DIRECTORY_NAME=llvm
-LLVM_BUILD_DIRECTORY_NAME=llvm_build
-LLVM_BUILD_MODE=Debug+Asserts
+LLVM_SRC_PATH := $$HOME/llvm
+LLVM_BUILD_PATH := $$HOME/build-clang
+LLVM_BIN_PATH := $(LLVM_BUILD_PATH)/bin
 ```

-LLVM_BASE_PATH is the directory where your llvm source and build directory is.

-LLVM_SRC_DIRECTORY_NAME & LLVM_BUILD_DIRECTORY_NAME are the name of folder containing llvm source and build respectively.
+LLVM_SRC_PATH & LLVM_BUILD_PATH are directories containing llvm source and build respectively.

+LLVM_BIN_PATH is directory containing executables (ex. clang-4.0, llvm-config, ...)

 In short, according to the current Makefile:

-	/CS453/llvm/ is the directory of llvm source.
+	$$HOME/llvm` is the directory of llvm source.

-	/CS453/llvm_build/ is the directory of the llvm build.
+	$$HOME/build-clang/ is the directory of the llvm build.

-	/CS453/llvm_build/Debug+Asserts is the directory containing bin folder with all the executables.
+	$(LLVM_BUILD_PATH)/bin is the directory containing bin folder with all the executables.

 Compile the tool using make to produce tool executable.